 User Interviews (to validate problems)

 Engage in one-on-one interviews with users to gain deeper insights into their needs, problems, and experiences.
 User interviews allow you to validate the problems your design aims to solve and uncover any unmet needs.
 These conversations provide qualitative data that can complement quantitative findings and add depth to your understanding.
+In other words, this is a treasure trove of insights for any product manager.

-2. Setting Goals
+2. Setting UX Strategy Goals

 Vision is great.
 However, it rarely is specific enough to ensure a complete understanding of the whole corporate structure.
 This is where goals come in.

 - Align with the Vision: Ensure your goals are in line with the overall vision of the project or organization.
+This is paramount for a smooth UX design process;

 - Set SMART Goals: Make sure your goals are Specific, Measurable, Achievable, Relevant, and Time-bound.